Are you looking for some of the best things to do in Uruguay?

 It’s a great place for camping, too.
 With some awesome bungalow houses up for rent, you can easily find accommodation with as many as 7 people been able to camp for under 200 pesos.

 Given its over 200 acres long, you’ll find ample space to rest!
 The perfect place to soak up the Uruguay scenery.

-- Buenos Aires City Guide
+- Buenos Aires to Montevideo

 - South America Packing List

-Make sure you take the time to see this wonderful combination of rich natural wonderment.
+Take the time to see this wonderful combination of rich natural wonderment.
 Definitely, one of the best places to visit in Uruguay.

 Santa Teresa is one of the things to do in Uruguay you can do with family, friends or by yourself.